 If the Missing Person is a student, Public Safety will follow these procedures:

-- A Gwynedd-Mercy Security Officer, upon confirmation that a student is missing and cannot be located, shall notify the Office of the Vice President for Student Services.
+- A Gwynedd Mercy Public Safety Officer, upon confirmation that a student is missing and cannot be located, shall notify the Office of the Vice President for Student Services.

-- If the missing student resides in on-campus housing, the Gwynedd-Mercy Security Officer will notify the Resident Life Director or Staff Supervisor on duty.
+- If the missing student resides in on-campus housing, the Gwynedd Mercy Public Safety Officer will notify the Resident Life Director or Staff Supervisor on duty.
 Public Safety and Residence Life will contact neighbors and friends in the immediate vicinity of the student’s room and report any findings to the Vice President of Student Services.

 - If the missing student residing on-campus has been missing for more than 24 hours,